bantic/torii-example-for-global-ember/README.md

   * In `config/environment.js` set the `apiKey` property to your copied `client_id` for the 'google-oauth2-bearer' provider

 Optionally change scopes by setting the 'scopes' parameter to 'profile' or 'email' in your configuration.
 [List of Google OAuth login scopes](https://developers.google.com/+/web/api/rest/oauth#login-scopes).
 The default scope for the google-oauth2-bearer is [email](https://github.com/Vestorly/torii/blob/462adfe4d0e06d28af9eebc0e1d9aa757635221f/lib/torii/providers/google-oauth2-bearer.js#L21) if none is explicitly configured.

+### Set up google project for authorization code grant flow

+First, follow the steps as above for the implicit grant flow.

+If it is not already present add a configuration section in `config/environment.js` for a torii provider called 'google-oauth2'.
+Use the same `apiKey` and `redirectUri` values as for the `google-oauth2-bearer` provider.

+[Authorization Code Grant flow](http://tools.ietf.org/html/rfc6749#section-4.1) requires a server-side component.

+There is a simple server running at heroku that can exchange an authorization code.
+The configuration already points at this endpoint to handle the server-side exchange for the access token.
+Demo server code is at: https://github.com/bantic/torii-example-for-global-ember-backend